emmatekulova/emmatekulova.github.io/projects.md

         </p>
         <div id="aiprohealthDesc" style="display: none;">
             <p>
                 Participated in the AIProHealth summer school focused on advancing AI solutions in healthcare.
-As part of a team, we developed a digital medical device prototype and secured 2nd place in the final hackathon.
-The program provided hands-on insight into EU regulations and fostered interdisciplinary collaboration between students across Europe.
+As part of an interdisciplinary team, we developed a prototype of a digital medical device aimed at helping doctors predict early onset preeclampsia in pregnant women — potentially reducing healthcare costs and saving lives.
+I was responsible for the technical aspects of the machine learning model.
             </p>
             <div class="card-links">
                 <a href="https://eithealth.eu/programmes/aiprohealth/" class="button" target="_blank">Program Info</a>